 All of our work integrates gender analysis, but we also consider inclusion of women as a substantive issue in its own right.
 This cross-cutting theme therefore brings together our work exploring when and how women are excluded from public life by violence and conflict, and the inclusions and exclusions that a peace process brings.

-In response, we examine: the strategies used by women locally and transnationally to intervene and influence political settlements; how international law is used by women internally to acheive change; the ways in which gender violence is part of a political settlements; and the difficulties of gender and institutional transformation.
+We examine how forms of violence change through conflict, how the social standing and capacity of women changes.
+We examine the strategies used by women locally and transnationally to intervene and influence peace settlements; how international law is used by women internally to acheive change; and the difficulties of gender and institutional transformation.

-- How do women challenge and expand the frameworks of political settlement in formal politics as well as through social movements and organised activism for securing inclusive outcomes?
+- How do women challenge and expand peace settlement frameworks in formal politics and through social movements and organised activism for securing inclusive outcomes?

 - How have gender inclusive processes, for peace agreements and constitutions and institutional reform, played out in practice?